 Training required to meet the objectives of the organisation will be periodically reviewed by your Line Manager, including in consultation with Members and Staff, and as part of the appraisal process.
-In particular, the Line Manager will review the needs of the council when staff leave or join the council's employment, including by discussion with those staff as appropriate.
+In particular, the Line Manager will review the needs of the Town Council when staff leave or join the Town Council's employment, including by discussion with those staff as appropriate.